bbrtj/pascal-pn/README.md

 # Polish notation implementation in Pascal

-This program parses strings containing mathematical calculation in standard notation and translates it to Polish notation (PN):
+This program parses strings containing mathematical calculation in standard notation and translates it to Polish notation (PN).
+Polish notation can express a calculation in an unambigous way, such as:

 ```
 2 + 2